Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: The DepAD Framework

+Using normalized dependency deviations is critical for generating anomaly scores since the degree of anomalousness expressed by a dependency deviation is relative to other deviations.
+Hence, normalization is necessary.

+To normalize the dependency deviations, we can consider using transformation functions from ensemble anomaly detection methods, such as the Z-score normalization~\cite{nguyen2010mining} and the probability calibration~\cite{kriegel2011interpreting}.
+However, these methods may not be robust to the extreme values in deviations and could reduce the distinction between normal and abnormal objects.
+We recommend a more robust function, the robust Z-score, which is based on the traditional Z-score but uses median and average absolute deviation (AAD) instead of mean and standard deviation, respectively.
+The robust Z-score is computed as $\delta'_{ij} = \frac{\delta_{ij} - \tilde{\mu}_{\boldsymbol{\delta}_{*j}}}{\tilde{\sigma}_{\boldsymbol{\delta}_{*j}}}$, where $\tilde{\mu}_{\boldsymbol{\delta}_{*j}}$ and $\tilde{\sigma}_{\boldsymbol{\delta}_{*j}}$ are the median and AAD of the deviation vector $\boldsymbol{\delta}_{*j}$, respectively.

-For DepAD, PS is a good choice because it mitigates the dilution effect by only summing up deviations greater than a threshold.
-Specifically, given a threshold $\eta$, for an object $\textbf{\textit{x}}_{i*}$, its anomaly score computed by PS is $s_i = \sum_j^m I_{ij}\delta'_{ij} $, where $I_{ij}$ is 0 when $\delta'_{ij}$ is less than $\eta$, and $I_{ij}$ is 1 when $\delta'_{ij}$ is larger than $\eta$.
-By excluding some small deviations from the combination, PS emphasizes more on larger (possibly anomalous) deviations to improve detection effectiveness.
+For combining functions, we need to consider the dilution effect, where an anomaly with a few large deviations may be undetectable due to being outweighed by normal objects with numerous small deviations.
+To address this, we suggest using the pruned sum (PS) combination method, which only sums up deviations greater than a threshold $\eta$.
+Specifically, for an object $\mathbf{x}_{i*}$, its anomaly score computed by PS is $s_i = \sum_j^m I_{ij}\delta'_{ij}$, where $I_{ij}$ is 0 when $\delta'_{ij}$ is less than $\eta$, and 1 otherwise.
+This approach emphasizes larger deviations, potentially corresponding to anomalies, to improve detection effectiveness.

-In summary, for anomaly score generation, we suggest using robust Z-score normalization along with PS combination (RZPS).
+In Table \ref{tbl:ph3_summary}, we provide a list of commonly used anomaly score generation methods (normalization and combination methods) and suggest using robust Z-score normalization and PS combination for DepAD.